 Lapsang Souchong is predominantly grown in the Wuyi Mountains of the Fujian Province.
 Souchong means a 'sub variety' of tea leaf which grows in the Wuyi Mountains.

-The Lapsang Souchong Tea is a grade below that of pekoe on the tea bush.
-It is a large leaf which is rolled lengthways to produce a ragged coarse piece.
-The Souchong leaf is usually used for smoked teas from China and Taiwan (Formosa) as part of the small amount of Black Tea that they do produce.
+The Lapsang Souchong Tea is a grade below that of pekoe on the tea bush, it is a large leaf which is rolled lengthways to produce a ragged coarse piece.
+The Lapsang leaves are usually used for smoked and from China and also Taiwan known as (Formosa) as part of the small amount of Black Tea that they do produce.
 Black Tea was first produced in China during the war in the 19th century during the Qing Dynasty, through unintentional fermentation due to the humid and warm nature of the weather.

 This tea is one that some may refer to as a 'love it-or-hate-it' tea.
 Rumoured to have been drunk by Winston Churchill, it is known as a tea for westerners as this tea is not enjoyed so readily in the East.
 It is best served black or with milk.